gharams19/PopMatch/README.md

 ### Pop Match
 A video chatting app that allows users to have 1 on 1 meetings with new people and like minded thinkers.
 A way to create soical bonds or networks for university students.

+### Installation instructions

+- Some cocopoads are used, so before compiling the app on xcode, the command "pod install" is needed in the PopMatch folder.

 ### Designs for all screens to be used
 [Figma Wireframe](https://www.figma.com/file/C1nZuKT19fLt7fyb8CQKS2/The-Big-Bang-Theory?node-id=0%3A1)